Heather Sanborn

-Heather B. Sanborn is an American attorney, business owner and politician representing District 28 (portions of the cities of Portland and Westbrook) in the Maine State Senate.
-Sanborn co-owns and operates Rising Tide Brewery in Portland with her husband.
+Heather B. Sanborn is an American politician and attorney currently representing District 28 (portions of the cities of Portland and Westbrook) in the Maine State Senate.
+She is a member of the Democratic Party.

 Early life and education

 Sanborn grew up in Portland and attended Middlebury College where she graduated summa cum laude as the salutatorian of her class in 1997.
 She received a Master of Science in Educational Leadership from the University of Southern Maine in 2004 and taught high school in Cape Elizabeth, Maine.